-Description Hong Kong basis Basel III basis
+Description basis Dasei III Dasis

-Description (US\$ '000) (US\$ '000)
+(US\$ '000) (US\$ '000)

-10 Deferred tax assets (net of associated deferred tax liabilities) 820 738
+10 Deferred tax assets (net of associated deferred tax liabilities) 1,656 1,491

 Explanation

-As set out in paragraphs 69 and 87 of the Basel III text issued by the Basel Committee (December 2010), DTAs of the bank to be realized are to be deducted, whereas DTAs which relate to temporary differences may be given limited recognition in CET1 capital (and hence be excluded from deduction from CET1 capital up to the specified threshold).
-In Hong Kong, an AI is required to deduct all DTAs in full, irrespective of their origin, from CET1 capital.
-Therefore, the amount to be deducted as reported in row 10 may be greater than that required under Basel III.
-The amount reported under the column "Basel III basis" in this box represents the amount reported in row 10 (i.e. the amount reported under the extent not in excess of the 10% threshold set for DTAs arising from temporary differences and significant investments in CET1 capital instruments issued by financial sector entities (excluding those that are loans, facilities or other credit exposures to connected companies) under Basel III.
+As set out in paragraphs 69 and 87 of the Basel III text issued by the Basel Committee (Debe realized are to be deducted, whereas DTAs which relate to temporary differences may capital (and hence be excluded from deduction from CET1 capital up to the specified thresh to deduct all DTAs in full, irrespective of their origin, from CET1 capital.
+Therefore, the amout name be greater than that required under Basel III.
+The amount reported under the represents the amount reported in row 10 (i.e. the amount reported under the "Hong Ko amount of DTAs to be deducted which relate to temporary differences to the extent not in DTAs arising from temporary differences and the aggregate 15% threshold set for Midifferences and significant investments in CET1 capital instruments issued by financial sections, facilities or other credit exposures to connected companies) under Basel III. be given limited recold).
+In Hong Kong unt to be deducted a column "Basel IIII ing basis") adjusted excess of the 10% SRs, DTAs arising cognition in CET1, an AI is required as reported in row basis" in this box d by reducing the threshold set for from temporary